diganthdr/encryptserver/README.md

 ### Limitations, constraints
 - Currently only text files are supported for encryption.
   Note that, text files with extention '.txt' are supported.
-Autodetection based on MIME types will be supported in https://github.com/woven-planet-security-hiring/diganthdr-dast-challenge/issues/30
+Autodetection based on MIME types will be supported later.
 - Maximum size of text file is 10MB for encryption.
 - Max length of password for hashing supported is 20 chars.<br>
   (_Decision is based on an article which indicates an average password length is about 9.6 chars long https://resources.infosecinstitute.com/topic/beyond-password-length-complexity/_)